dantemogrim/dante-wiki/content/tags/seo.md

 ---
 name: seo
-description: SEO stands for search engine optimization, which is a set of practices designed to improve the appearance and positioning of web pages in organic search results.
+description: SEO (search engine optimization) is a set of practices designed to improve the appearance and positioning of web pages in organic search results.
 emoji: 🏅
 ---